The Legend of the Condor Heroes (1994 TV series)

-The Legend of the Condor Heroes is a Hong Kong television series adapted from Louis Cha's novel of the same title.
-The series was first broadcast on TVB Jade in 1994.
+The Legend of the Condor Heroes is a Hong Kong wuxia television series adapted from the novel of the same title by Jin Yong.
+Starring Julian Cheung, Athena Chu, Gallen Lo and Emily Kwan, the series was first broadcast on TVB Jade in 1994.

-Compared to its predecessor (1983 version), the series seems "inferior" in every way.
-First of all, the program has only about 35 episodes, so production costs are likely low.
+Compared to the similar 1983 TV series, the series seems "inferior" in every way.
+First of all, the series has only about 35 episodes, so production costs are likely low.
 (Some behind-the-scenes footage had to be recorded in the studio.)
-The character's creation and success were overshadowed by the 1983 version.Despite this, the 1994 version still achieved good results, with a rating of 32 points, ranking third among the highest-rated TVB programs of that year.
+The character's creation and success were overshadowed by the 1983 version.
+Despite this, the 1994 version still achieved good results, with a rating of 32 points, ranking third among the highest-rated TVB programmes of that year.

-Cast

-Note: Some of the characters' names are in Cantonese romanisation.